fititnt/uwazi-docker/development-instructions.md

 ## Working with Uwazi - your local fork
 **Important: some commands will only work on uwazi (not the docker-uwazi) folder**

+> For complete instructions about how to run Uwazi for development, see the oficial guide at <https://github.com/huridocs/uwazi#development>.
+This document is a quick start.

 ```bash
 # Clone your forked repository to a local folder
 git clone git@github.com:YOUR-USERNAME/uwazi.git